 Want to give it a try?

-1. If you have an iPads, the Nielsen company will pay you $50/year to keep their app on your cell phone.
+1. If you have a smartphone & you’re over the age of 45, the Nielsen company will pay you $50/year to keep their app on your cell phone.
 Sign up here (You cannot directly download this from the app store).

 2. Once you’ve registered they will send you instructions on how to install the app.
 After completing the installation, you’ll be asked to restart your phone.